OCTRON-tracking/OCTRON-docs/docs/annotating.md

     If you want to remove one of the labels you've created, then click *Remove* in the *Label...* drop-down menu and select the label you would like to remove

 If at some point the model that is helping you annotate the videos is starting to slow down, you can click the **Reset** button to make it forget what it's learned so far and start fresh.

+Once you start annotating, the **Visualize all** button will show you the coverage that your annotations give you.
+This is useful for checking that your annotations are not limited to one part of the field of view (provided the object you're annotating isn't stationary of course).

 <video width="100%"  muted controls>
   <source src="../assets/videos/tutorial/3__load_model_add _annotationlayers-fast.mp4" type="video/mp4">